Netflix/dgs/docs/spring-graphql-integration.md

     }
 }
 ```

+### Async Dispatch
+By default, Spring GraphQL uses async dispatch for handling HTTP GraphQL Requests when using WebMVC.
+In this DGS Framework we have turned off this behavior by default to preserve existing functionality, since it requires existing code to be async aware.
+This implies servlet filters, tests etc. need to be also async aware.
+You can turn on async behavior by setting the `dgs.graphql.spring.webmvc.asyncdispatch.enabled` to true.

+It is worth noting that with the Spring GraphQL integration, your MockMVC test set up does need to be updated.
+Since web request processing is now based on async dispatching mechanism, we now [require explicit handling for this](https://docs.spring.io/spring-framework/reference/testing/spring-mvc-test-framework/async-requests.html) in the test setup.

 ## Known Gaps and Limitations
 At this time, we are lacking support for SSE based subscriptions which is available in the original DGS Framework.